Taritsyn/BundleTransformer/src/BundleTransformer.TypeScript/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support for the TypeScript version 5.6 RTM (please note: The 5.6 RTM release is also called '5.6.2');
+   Added support for the TypeScript version 5.7 RTM (please note: The 5.7 RTM release is also called '5.7.2').
-   2. In configuration settings of the TypeScript translator was added one new property - `StrictBuiltinIteratorReturn` (default `false`).

    ====================
    POST-INSTALL ACTIONS